Lars von Trier's Europa Trilogy, No Longer an Essential Import

 And while the look is technically impressive, even that starts to feel arbitrary pretty fast.
 For me, this is a real throwback to the days when people were excited to see all the wild and kooky foreign films by directors like Jean-Pierre Jeunet and Pitof.
 Then they came to Hollywood and applied their stylings to films like Alien 4 and Catwoman and we started to realize that maybe the emperors were wearing some pretty dumb clothes.
 Thankfully, Trier went in a different direction, and created intriguing works of psychological substance.
 But this one, in both the good and the bad senses, is like his City of Lost Children or Vidoq - interesting to look at in small doses, evincing some actual talent and a lot of care invested by the filmmakers, but still probably best left in the 90s.
 A quick taste, like watching the trailer, is promising, but ultimately sitting through the entire feature is just a chore.

 Both discs present the film in roughly 1.85:1.
-Criterion's is more like 1.81:1 and trims a little along the edges, but it's close.
-And they're both dark and murky DVDs.
-That's clearly a stylish choice by the filmmakers, but this film was shot on 35mm, and I suspect the boost in clarity an HD remaster would naturally bring might make things a little less muddy.
-Criterion's a little darker and it's colors are a little deeper, but that often just makes it harder to make out what we're supposed to be looking at.
-I will give Criterion one thing: it hangs onto more information in the bright areas.
+Criterion's DVD is more like 1.81:1 and trims a little along the edges.
+Their BD is 1.90:1 and puts that trimmed stuff back.
+But they're all reasonably close.
+The DVDs are both also dark and murky DVDs.
+Criterion's DVD is a little darker and it's colors are a tad deeper, but that often just makes it harder to make out what we're supposed to be looking at.
+I will give that Criterion one thing: it hangs onto more information in the bright areas.
 Zentropa's edition is generally brighter and more contrasty, which flares out the brightest areas, losing information in the headlights and electric lamps above.
 I generally appreciate Zentropa's boost in gamma just because it adds a little extra definition.
 But flaring is just the indelicate-type of consequence one usually praises UHDs for, so I have to say, in those select areas of the screen, I do actually prefer Criterion's results.
 In the shadowy parts, I prefer Zentropa.
-In the end, it's more or less an underwhelming tie.
-I give Zentropa the slight edge, if only for the AR, but it's nothing to warrant running out and replacing one edition with another.
+In the end, it was more or less an underwhelming tie.

-But here's where Zentropa begins to take a more definite lead.
-Audio-wise, Criterion offers us the original English 2.0 track, with optional English subtitles.
-Zentropa offers us the 2.0 and a 5.1 mix, with optional English, Danish, Dutch, Finnish, French, German, Norwegian, Romanian and Swedish subs.
+Originally, Zentropa took a little more of a lead in the audio department.
+The Criterion DVD offers us the original English 2.0 track, with optional English subtitles, while Zentropa has the 2.0 and a 5.1 remix, with optional English, Danish, Dutch, Finnish, French, German, Norwegian, Romanian and Swedish subs.
+Now the blu whittles that back down to just the original English track with optional English subs, but now that audio is in lossless LPCM.

 Nocturne